 St Gregory's Church is not only for Sundays

-This Page highlights the latest news about current activities
+This Page highlights the latest news and reports about current activities

 Interested to know more? then come along and see us.

 Come and join us for breakfast.
 We meet at 8am followed by a time of prayer

 |14th July||Suffolk Road Church|

 |21st July||St Gregory's Church|

 The Fellowship group meets every 3rd Thursday of the month unless stated otherwise in the program.
 June: Our Summer Activity programme continues on the afternoon of Thursday 21st June 2018, with a visit to Holy Innocents Church, Lamarsh, followed by Tea and Cake at Shrubs farm, Lamarsh.
 (There will be a small charge for refreshments).
 We will be leaving Sudbury at 1.30pm ready for our visit to the Church at 2pm.
 Please contact Irene Harding-Payne for further information and to book your place.

 Our 2018 Programme is on St Gregory’s Church website (go to stgregorychurchsudbury.co.uk/fellowship/ ) with copies available at the back of the Church.
 All are welcome to join us.